 - I'm Ask Bjørn Hansen

-- Tutorial in a box 59 minutes!
+- A full tutorial in half a tutorials time!

-- 53 brilliant[°] tips to make your website keep working past X requests/transactions per T time
+- 83\ brilliant° tips to make your website keep working past X requests/transactions per T time

 - Requiring minimal extra work! (or money)

 - Concepts applicable to ~all languages and platforms!

-- Estimate, your mileage may vary - ^o Well, a lot of them are pretty good
+\ Estimate, your mileage may vary

+&lt;sup>o Well, a lot of them are pretty good